Using second-order information in gradient sampling methods for nonsmooth optimization: Abstract

 \section{Abstract}

-In this article, we show how second-order derivative information can be incorporated into gradient sampling methods for nonsmooth optimization.
-The second-order information we consider is essentially the set of coefficients of all second-order Taylor expansions of the objective in a closed ball around a given point.
-Based on this concept, we define a model of the objective as the maximum of these Taylor expansions.
-Iteratively minimizing this model (constrained to the closed ball) results in a simple descent method, for which we prove convergence to minimal points in case the objective is convex.
-To obtain an implementable method, we construct an approximation scheme for the second-order information based on sampling objective values, gradients and Hessian matrices at finitely many points.
-Using a set of test problems, we compare the resulting method to five other available solvers.
-Considering the number of function evaluations, the results suggest that the method we propose is superior to the standard gradient sampling method, and competitive compared to other methods.
+{In this article, we introduce a novel concept for second-order information of a nonsmooth function inspired by the Goldstein $\eps$-subdifferential.
+It comprises the coefficients of all existing second-order Taylor expansions in an $\eps$-ball around a given point.
+Based on this concept, we define a model of the objective as the maximum of these Taylor expansions, and derive a sampling scheme for its approximation in practice.
+Minimization of this model induces a simple descent method, for which we show convergence for the case where the objective is convex or of max-type.
+While we do not prove any rate of convergence of this method, numerical experiments suggest superlinear behavior with respect to the number of oracle calls of the objective.}